“In the depth of winter, I finally learned that within me there lay an invincible summer.”

 Mental strength means you understand how to manage your emotions, adjust your thinking, and choose to take positive action, despite your circumstances.
 It’s knowing deep down that every little struggle is progress.
 And if you really want it, you’ll do it, despite failure and rejection and the odds.
 Every step forward will be tough, but will feel better than anything else you can imagine.
 You will ultimately come to realize that the struggle is not found on the path, it is the path.
 And it’s worth your while.

 Being willing to walk this path of resistance is what mental strength is all about.
-And it’s something Angel and I cover extensively here on our blog, in our book, and with our coaching clients on a daily basis.
+And it’s something Angel and I cover extensively here on our blog, in our book, and with our course students on a daily basis.
 Why?
 Because 90% of our problems as rational human beings are the byproduct of learned mental weakness.
 In other words, over time we’ve heard a succession of lies from other people about what we need and what we don’t need – about what we can and can’t do – about what is and isn’t possible for us – and we subconsciously believed every word.

 What’s worse?
 We now tell some of these lies to ourselves and we live by them every day.